 Parents have to be involved.
 I tell parents, “Know who your kids are hanging out with.”
 Even if it’s a group you know is a very solid group, know who the leaders are in that group.

 Of course, you don’t want to make your kids afraid.
 I grew up playing team sports and my coaches were just wonderful; they were a huge influence in my life.
-We don’t want families to be scared of the really great programs that are out there.
+We don’t want families to be scared of the really great programs out there.
 But in our day and age, thinking about something like the USA Gymnastics situation – that’s an incident where the team doctor used his position as being somebody that everybody should trust.
 That’s one of the big things to be aware of as a parent.

 You want to be alert about anyone who is carving children away one-on-one, creating a scenario where there’s not other people around for accountability.
 Have your radar up: Be sure you don’t see a situation where someone is peeling kids away from a group setting one-on-one.